1. Home>

 Vosotras / Vosotrostomaríaisyou (plural) would drink

-Ellas / Ellos / Ustedestomaríanthey would drink, you (plural formal) would drink
+Ellas / Ellos / Ustedestomaríanthey would drink

 Or use our app: